 ABOUT ME

-I've had an insatiable passion for the human body since elementary school.
-As far as I can remember, my favorite form of playing was taking care of my Barbies and teddy bears with my plastic doctor sets, and I always gravitated toward books about medicine and the human body, especially the human brain.
+I've had an unwavering passion for learning about the human body ever since elementary school.
+I remember caring for my Barbies and teddy bears with plastic doctor sets, performing fake surgeries on them, and reading books about the intricacies of human anatomy and medicine—especially the marvel that is the human brain.

-This interest only grew stronger as I began middle school, but my interests were placed on hold because at the age of 12, my mother told me we were moving away from our hometown in Bogota, Colombia to the United States of America!
-This news came with great excitement but mostly fear; moving to a different country meant starting a new life: new culture, a new language, new friends, and a new family.
-After living in Florida for about one year, I began the 8th grade, started speaking English more comfortably, and began focusing on my passion for science and medicine once again.
+My life journey was suddenly interrupted at the age of 12 when my mother told me we were moving away from our hometown of Bogotá, Colombia, to the United States!
+These words brought a mix of excitement and overwhelming fear.
+Moving to a new country meant starting over—a new culture, a new language, new friends, and a new family.
+But after living in Florida for about a year, as I began the 8th grade, I started speaking English more comfortably and found myself reigniting that deep passion for science and medicine that had always fueled me.

 (Photo: My mother and I at the airport on the day we permanently moved to the United States.)